sankeezy1/myPPtree/README.md

 Naive branch doesn't have these optimizations.

+constructor(int) given an int creates a set of nodes

-create(NODES) creates a parent pointer tree with number of nodes of amount NODES
+.create(int) given an int creates a set of nodes

-Find(element) given an element, return the root.
+.Find(int) given an element, return the root.
 This can be optimized with path compression.

-Union(element1, element2) given two elements, make them part of the same disjointed-set/tree.
+.Union(int1, int2) given two elements, make them part of the same disjointed-set/tree.
 This can be optimized with union by weight.